 - Finding a physician knowledgeable about CDI and up to date on treatment options is key.
 Visit our Find A Provider page to find one in your state

-- Patients with refractory CDI, for which traditional treatments fail, may want to see if a clinical trial nearby will provide them with additional options.
+- Patients with refractory or recurrent CDI, for which traditional treatments fail, may want to see if a clinical trial nearby will provide them with additional options.
 Visit our In Your State page to search for trials in your state

 - You can also download our Treatment Options Fact Sheet